Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Approach

 Theorem~\ref{thm:p-value} provides an upper bound on the p-values which hold with high confidence.
-If the upper bound is below the respective significance levels $\alpha_O$ or $\alpha_W$, then with high confidence we can say that the p-value is below $\alpha_O$ or $\alpha_W$; thereby, Theorem~\ref{thm:p-value} facilitates OOD/WD detection through hypothesis testing.
+If the upper bound is below the respective significance levels $\alphaRight$ or $\alphaLeft$, then with high confidence we can say that the p-value is below $\alphaRight$ or $\alphaLeft$; thereby, Theorem~\ref{thm:p-value} facilitates OOD-adverse/OOD-benign detection through hypothesis testing.
 The resulting detector is detailed in the following algorithm:

-A natural question to ask is whether this detector can be inconsistent by stating that a dataset is OOD and also WD with high probability, i.e., can the p-values for both hypothesis tests be less than their respective significance levels $\alpha_O$ and $\alpha_W$.
-In the forthcoming lemma we show that the above detector is indeed \emph{consistent} and provides unambiguous outputs. \begin{lemma} Algorithm~\ref{alg:HT-detector} is consistent, i.e., it returns only one of the three possibilities: OOD, WD, or unknown. \end{lemma} \begin{proof} A detailed proof is provided in Appendix~\ref{app:p-val-consistent-proof}. \end{proof}
+A natural question to ask is whether the p-values for both hypothesis tests can be less than their respective significance levels $\alphaRight$ and $\alphaLeft$, implying that a dataset is simultaneously $\oodRightSym$ and $\oodLeftSym$ with high probability.
+In the forthcoming lemma we show that the above detector indeed returns \emph{mutually exclusive} outputs. \begin{lemma} Algorithm~\ref{alg:HT-detector} returns mutually exclusive outputs, i.e., it returns only one of the three possibilities: $\oodRightSym$, $\oodLeftSym$, or WD. \end{lemma} \begin{proof} A detailed proof is provided in Appendix~\ref{app:p-val-consistent-proof}. \end{proof}